Ciro Poppiti – County Diversity Plan

 1. CREATE A NEW MENTORSHIP PROGRAM

 If we want a more diverse government, then we have to open the door for the next generation.
-As Council President, I will lead an effort to create a Mentorship Program within every department of County Government, starting with County Council.
-The Mentorship Program will empower a diverse spectrum of young professionals the opportunity to mentor under the highest ranks of County management, including myself as Council President.
+The Mentorship Program will empower a diverse spectrum of young professionals the opportunity to mentor under the highest ranks of County management.
 In this way, the Mentorship Program provides the next generation an immediate glimpse into what their future can be, while helping the next generation to “break the glass ceiling” and to “have a seat at the decision-making table”.

 2. RECRUIT MORE MINORITY-OWNED BUSINESSES